Imogi/Chrome-extension-total-installs/README.md

 ## Validation

 The alerts as previously mentioned work due to a validation step.
 This is crucial as we do not want to submit an invalid file when parsing.
 How the validation works is it reads lines of the csv file and responds accordingly if the csv file is in correct format.
-If it is, then it will continue accordingly.
+If it is valid, then it will continue accordingly.
 If not, an alert will be invoked and will appear on the screen for the user to see.
 The message of the alert will correspond to what file was submitted on which page.
 Once again, this is just so the user has a good user experience.

 <a name="issues-faced"></a>